jacobpclouse/WebScraper/README.md

 Find the second instance of a particular class using BeautifulSoup: https://stackoverflow.com/questions/64182786/find-the-second-instance-of-a-particular-class-using-beautifulsoup
 Getting first (or a specific) td in BeautifulSoup with no class: https://stackoverflow.com/questions/64542519/getting-first-or-a-specific-td-in-beautifulsoup-with-no-class
 Selecting second child using BeautifulSoup: https://stackoverflow.com/questions/38233838/selecting-second-child-using-beautifulsoup
+How to get two tags in findall using BeautifulSoup: https://www.edureka.co/community/42701/how-to-get-two-tags-in-findall-using-beautifulsoup